[Updated May 14, 2023]

 This romantic North Georgia town is arguably among the most beautiful places in Georgia to visit, with its extensive list of wineries and vineyards offering award-winning Georgia wines and picture-worthy views.

-There are also some great historical sites to visit, such as the Dahlonega Gold Museum, the Consolidated and Crisson Gold Mines, and the 1884 Lumpkin County Jail & Museum.
+There are also some great historical sites to visit, such as the Dahlonega Gold Museum, the Consolidated and Crisson Gold Mines (which also offer gem mining for kids), and the 1884 Lumpkin County Jail & Museum.

 This is also one of our favorites places to celebrate Christmas in GA.
 The Old Fashioned Christmas in Dahlonega includes a parade, Festival of Trees, lighting of the Historic Square, and free photos with Santa.